Divorce: Overview

 Divorce laws are not static; they often change reflecting evolving social norms of societies.
 In the 21st century, many European countries have made changes to their divorce laws, in particular by reducing the length of the necessary periods of separation, e.g., Scotland in 2006 (1 or 2 years from the previous 2 or 5 years); France in 2005 (2 years from the previous 6 years), Switzerland in 2005 (2 years from the previous 4 years), Greece in 2008 (2 years from the previous 4 years).
 Some countries have completely overhauled their divorce laws, such as Spain in 2005, and Portugal in 2008.
 A new divorce law also came into force in September 2007 in Belgium, creating a new system that is primarily no-fault.
 Similarly, in the UK, under the new divorce law that came into force in April 2022, the person initiating the divorce process no longer has to blame their spouse for the breakdown of their marriage.
 Bulgaria also modified its divorce regulations in 2009.
 Also in Italy, new laws came into force in 2014 and 2015 with significant changes in Italian law in matter of divorce: apart from shortening of the period of obligatory separation (6 months for consensual separations and 1 year for contested ones from the previous 3 years), other forms of getting a divorce are allowed – as an alternative to court proceedings, i.e. the negotiations with the participation of an advocate or agreement made before the registrar of Public Registry Office.
 Austria by contrast is a European country where the divorce law still remains conservative.

-The liberalization of divorce laws is not without opposition, particularly in the United States.
-Indeed, in the US, certain conservative and religious organizations are lobbying for laws which restrict divorce.
-In 2011, in the US, the Coalition for Divorce Reform was established, describing itself as an organization "dedicated to supporting efforts to reduce unnecessary divorce and promote healthy marriages".

 The magisterium of the Roman Catholic Church founds the concept of marriage on natural moral law, elaborated by St. Thomas Aquinas, supplemented by the revealed Divine law.
-The doctrine of the Doctor Angelicus has been partially shared by the Eastern Orthodox Church in the course of history.
+The doctrine developed by Aquinas has been partially shared by the Eastern Orthodox Church in the course of history.